tusktenon/exercism-java/README.md

 A simple exercise that provides some practice with the `BigInteger` class.

+### Hamming

+Some basic practice with constructors, streams, and throwing exceptions.

 ### High Scores

 A nice opportunity to use streams.